raisely/NoHarm/README.md

 # How did this come about?

 This license was created by one of the developers of [Raisely](raisely.com) and [Kepla](kepla.com).
-We grew out of [Agency](agency.sc) building software to help non-profit's and other organisations that make the world a better place.
+We grew out of [Agency](agency.sc) building software to help non-profits and other organisations that make the world a better place.

 As we built, we started creating libraries to solve problems we faced, and wanted to give back to the open source community (which our software is built on).